 In loud moments last year I’ve cursed my home for not being able to keep me safe and for echoing my every failure back so loudly and in quiet moments last year I’ve utterly relied on the patient exactness of our place and let myself sink free into its playful peace.

 In both kinds of moment inner hands work silently braiding something durable inside while I get to work building another small shelter in the woods.

 I lost a forest canopy of a friend this Friday who had again and again taught me just by being himself how love can be easy, how a single smile can speak the whole book of life, and how touching the circle of a drum can build a nest in air for firebirds to roost.
 A week before losing my friend a candle and a sweetgum ball taught me how to mend a terrifying rift in my marriage.
-And a week before that, I dwelt in sudden startling ease with my lost biological father and all the deeply kind, lucid branches he left behind as I was welcomed mess and all by the missing lovable intensely recognizable other half of my life.
+And a week before that, I dwelt in sudden startling ease with the afterimages of my lost biological father and all the deeply kind, lucid branches he left behind as I was welcomed mess and all by the missing lovable intensely recognizable other half of my life.

 The way I was taught to make cordage involves bringing together again and again the thumb and the finger.
 The hand encloses a precious portion of emptiness.
 The emptiness is mother to the durable.
 In braiding the durable, I sometimes need to spend months just holding that thumb and finger together having no idea what I’m doing.
 No new twine is made, nothing visible moves.
 All I can do is keep that pressure against the pulse in my thumb, exhaling.
 Other times, I move.
 The pliant inner skin of trees moves in my hands.
 Strands become rope.
 Rope becomes bridge.
 Where is there to go but across?
 What is there to say but thank you?